Step 2: Add Customer Facing Content

 To locate the API names for entity fields:

-- In Yext, click Knowledge Graph in the navigation bar, and then Configuration.
+- In Yext, click Content in the navigation bar, and then Configuration.

 - Select Manage Entity Types.
 Choose and entity type and click View Details next to the entity type on the right of the screen.